-Stavrovouni Monastery is perched on a rocky peak 750m above sea level.
-Legend has it that it was founded in the 4th century by Saint Helen, mother of Emperor Constantine the Great, who left a relic of the Holy Cross at the monastery.
+Perched on a rocky peak, 750 metres above sea level, legend tells that Stavrovouni Monastery was founded in the 4th century by St. Helena, mother of Emperor Constantine the Great, who left a relic of the Holy Cross at the monastery.

 Courtesy of the CTO